Fred Rowntree

-Frederick (Fred) Rowntree (19 April 1860 Scarborough – 7 January 1927 Hammersmith) was an Arts and Crafts architect.
+Frederick Rowntree (19 April 1860 Scarborough – 7 January 1927 Hammersmith) was an Arts and Crafts architect.

 Life and career

 Rowntree was the son of John Rowntree, a master grocer and Ann Webster.
 His brother, John Rowntree, traded in tea and coffee.
 The Rowntree family were Quakers and related to Rowntree's, the well-known confectioners.

 Fred was a scholar at Bootham School in York, and was articled to Charles Augustus Bury of Scarborough from 1876 to 1880.

 He became an assistant to Edward Burgess in London and was appointed a clerk of works in Leicestershire, ending in 1885 when joined Charles Edeson of Scarborough, the company name changing to Edeson & Rowntree.
-On 6 October 1886 Rowntree married Mary Anna Gray (10 June 1862 - 19 July 1933), a daughter of William Gray of the biscuit manufacturers Gray, Dunn & Company, who were also Quakers.
+On 6 October 1886 Rowntree married Mary Anna Gray (10 June 1862 – 19 July 1933), a daughter of William Gray of the biscuit manufacturers Gray, Dunn & Company, who were also Quakers.
 They raised a family of 5 children.